dolittle/DotNET.Applications/Documentation/Backend/tenants.md

 A tenant is an entity that uses your system.
 In a multi-tenant solution, this is often seen as the customers represented as companies of your system.
-On a tenant you can have associated properties that you wish to make accessible in a transparent way. doLittle provides a cross-cutting approach to dealing with tenants.
+On a tenant you can have associated properties that you wish to make accessible in a transparent way.
+Dolittle provides a cross-cutting approach to dealing with tenants.
 There are mechanisms in place to populate the details of a tenant as you please.

 ## ITenant